sbonaretti/timeSavers/HowTo_python.md

 # How to: python

 ### Lists
-- Add array in one cell
+- Add array to one single cell
   ```
   list.append(array)
   ```